 In addition to the abovementioned members, also scientific experts from outside the chair may be part of the BSc-Assignment Committee.

 The BSc-assignment takes place in one of the chairs of the University of Twente.
-An external assignment is only possible by exception, to be judged by the Board of Examiners.
+An external assignment is only possible by exception, to be judged by the Examination Board.
 In case of an external assignment, a scientific staff member from the UT (professor or UHD) has to take the responsibility for the assignment, and acts as chairperson of the BSc-Assignment Committee.

 • Problem analysis: